BakasaRus/geometric_lib/docs/README.md

 ## Circle functions
 - Square: area(r) \
     Takes the radius of a circle, returns the area of ​​the circle of the given radius \
 _Example:_ \
-area(3) returns 9π
+    area(3) -> 9π
 - Perimetr: perimeter(r)
 Takes the radius of a circle, returns the perimeter of ​​the circle of the given radius _Example:_